Agustín de Luque y Coca: Biography

 He fought in the Third Carlist War and was stationed in Melilla and Cuba during the Spanish-American War, where he was promoted to major general.

 He was linked to republicanism through Manuel Ruiz Zorrilla.
 He worked as chief of staff in the Ministry of War, where he served as minister four times (1905, 1906–1909, 1911, and 1912–1915).
 He was senator of the provinces of Palencia and Lugo from 1905 to 1908, to later be appointed senator for life in 1909.

+In 1905 he was part of the primtive thermobaric weapon project headed by Antonio Meulener.
+Luque agreed to close the project by Meulener's petition.

-He was director general of the Civil Guard on two occasions, between October 30, 1913, and December 10, 1915, and between April 20, 1917, and June 26, 1917.
+He was director general of the Civil Guard on two occasions, between 30 October 1913 and 10 December 1915, and between 20 April 1917 and 26 June 1917.
 He is responsible for the approval of the Mandatory Military Service Law.
-The 6 of October 1920 the Ministry of War issued a decree providing for the cessation of Lieutenant General Agustín Luque and Coca in the office of general commander of the Corps and headquarters Invalids and their place in the reserve for fulfilling the statutory age.
+On 6 October 1920 the Ministry of War issued a decree providing for the cessation of Lieutenant General Agustín Luque and Coca in the office of general commander of the Corps and headquarters Invalids and their place in the reserve for fulfilling the statutory age.

 In 1925 he was appointed by the dictator Miguel Primo de Rivera as the president of the commission that drew up the project to create the National Service for Physical, Citizen and Pre-military Education.